In-person TEFL Course in Phnom Penh, Cambodia

 • What types of teaching jobs are available in Cambodia, and where are they?

-The majority of job opportunities are in Phnom Penh, Siem Reap and Sihanoukville, in privately owned English language schools and international schools.
+The majority of job opportunities are in Phnom Penh, with a minimum commitment of 6 months, in international schools and privately owned English language schools.
 Private tutoring is also possible.
 There may be some opportunities in regional cities and in more rural locations.

 • How much will I earn teaching English in Cambodia?